null

 Vitamin D, SHBG, and Testosterone

-Vitamin D is a fat soluble vitamin, technically a secosteroid—a steroid.
-Many biological processes within the body rely on vitamin D, though its major functions are regulating absorption of calcium, iron, magnesium, phosphate, and zinc in the small intestine and promoting healthy growth and bone remodeling.
-It is because it plays such a major in calcium regulation that lack of vitamin D can lead to osteomalacia or rickets.
+Vitamin D is a fat-soluble vitamin, technically a secosteroid—a type of steroid.
+Many biological processes within the body rely on vitamin D, though its major functions are regulating the absorption of calcium, iron, magnesium, phosphate, and zinc in the small intestine, and promoting healthy growth and bone remodeling.
+It is because it plays such a major role in calcium regulation that a lack of vitamin D can lead to osteomalacia or rickets.
 Without adequate levels of vitamin D, the body can only absorb roughly 10-15% of dietary calcium, compared to 30-40% absorption with adequate vitamin D levels.

-At the liver, additional oxygen and hydrogen molecules are attached to vitamin D3 (cholecalciferol) to convert it into 25-hydroxyvitamin D, also known as25(OH)D. From the liver, 25(OH)D travels to the kidneys, where it picks up an additional pair of oxygen and hydrogen molicules, whereby it is converted to its final and active form of Vitamin D: 1,25 dihydroxyvitamin D, known commonly as calcitriol and abbreviated as 1,25(OH)2D.
-Generically, all of these forms are commonly referred to as vitamin D (Source: Harvard School of Public Health).
+At the liver, additional oxygen and hydrogen molecules are attached to vitamin D3 (cholecalciferol) to convert it into 25-hydroxyvitamin D, also known as 25(OH)D. From the liver, 25(OH)D travels to the kidneys, where it picks up an additional pair of oxygen and hydrogen molecules, whereby it is converted to its final and active form of vitamin D: 1,25 dihydroxyvitamin D, known commonly as calcitriol and abbreviated as 1,25(OH)2D.
+Generically, all of these forms are commonly referred to as vitamin D (Harvard School of Public Health).

 Healthy Vitamin D Levels